-The grower has completed the LIVE Weed Survey on all vineyard blocks during an appropriate time of year within the two years prior to use of any herbicide(s) listed on the LIVE Yellow List.
+The grower has completed the LIVE Weed Survey on all vineyard blocks during an appropriate time of year.

-Use of glyphosate near vines over four years old will been restricted from 2019 onward to one or fewer applications for the growing season in LIVE Region 1, or two or fewer applications in LIVE Region 2, not including noxious weed control and fenceline vegetation management.
+Grower limited the use of glyphosate during the growing season on vines four years and older to one or fewer application in LIVE Region 1, or two or fewer applications in LIVE Region 2, not including noxious weed control and fenceline vegetation management.

 The area treated with herbicide below the grapevines is less than 25% of row spacing.

-The grower has used no herbicides on the farm in the past two seasons, including but not limited to weed management or vine removal.
+The grower has used no herbicide in the past two seasons within the vineyard, including but not limited to undervine weed management, vine removal, or along fencelines.

 If soil erosion is evident, immediate corrective action is taken.